kd2org/karadav/README.md

 	* Preview of images, text, MarkDown and PDF
 	* Editing of Office files using Collabora or OnlyOffice
 * WebDAV class 1, 2, 3 support, support for Etags
-* No database sever is required
+* No database server is required (SQLite3 is used)
 * Multiple user accounts
+* Support for per-user quota
 * Share files using WebDAV: delete, create, update, mkdir, get, list
 * Compatible with WebDAV clients
 * Support for HTTP ranges (partial download of files)